Olympic Lifts for Bodybuilders (And the Rest of Us)

 If you're looking for knockoffs of the lifts where you can cheat big weights up for reps, go somewhere else.
 But if you're ready to learn, let's start.

-Option 1 The Hang Power Clean
+Option 1: The Hang Power Clean

 That's right: I wasn't on a platform, and I wasn't using bumper plates.
 The weights were rattling like an old pickup—and that's kind of the point.
-If you've got a barbell, plates, and the basic form down, you can go train like this today in pretty much any gym.
+If you've got a barbell, plates, and the basic form down, you can go train like this today in any gym.

 Do it first in your workout when your tank is full, and focus on exploding up out of the bottom position.

-Option 2 The Dumbbell Snatch
+Option 2: The Dumbbell Snatch

-Option 3 The Power Clean and Jerk
+Option 3: The Power Clean and Jerk

 If cleans are no problem technically, the next step is to get your whole body into them by learning the full clean and jerk.

-It can also force you to be more explosive, which can lead to some surprising gains in trap and delt development.
+Pulling from the ground is a great goal, but start out pulling from the hang.
+This can be a lower back saver, but it also forces you to be more explosive.
+That can lead to some surprising gains in trap and delt development.
 Alternately, you could perform the pull from blocks.